sceptic30/jenkins-docker-compose/README.md

 # Run Jenkins as a Non-Root user with Docker Compose

 # Usage
-SSH to your Host Machine and find out at which Group ID your docker socker is running under like so:
+SSH to your Host Machine and find out at which Group ID your docker socket is running under like so:
 ```$ stat /var/run/docker.sock```

 # Output: